Causes, Treatment and Management of Skin Redness

 • Coconut oil: Coconut oil, extracted from coconut meat and milk, has been used as a cooking oil and skin moisturizer in tropical countries for centuries.

-• Apple cider vinegar: Apple cider vinegar for skin and other ailments is a centuries-old remedy.
+• Apple cider vinegar: Apple cider vinegar has been used for skin and other ailments as a centuries-old remedy.
 It is known to have antimicrobial properties.

-• Epsom salts (or Dead Sea salts): Epsom salts (magnesium sulfate) have traditionally been used in a warm bath to relieve muscle aches and pains.
-But bathing in Epsom salts or Dead Sea salts rich in magnesium and minerals can also help ease itching and flaking.
+• Epsom salts (or Dead Sea salts): Epsom salts, specifically magnesium sulfate, have traditionally been used in a warm bath to relieve muscle aches and pains.
+Bathing in Epsom salts or Dead Sea salts, rich in magnesium and minerals, can also help ease itching and flaking.

 Frequently Asked Questions